Effects of Spice Use: Short-Term, Long-Term, Side Effects, and Treatment

-Management of withdrawal can sometimes involves a formal detoxing–in the case of Spice, this can often take a week or longer.
+Management of withdrawal can sometimes involves a formal detoxing period—in the case of Spice, this can often take a week or longer.

-Substance abuse treatment will commence after detox is completed, and can last anywhere from 1-6 months or longer, depending on a number of factors including severity of drug dependency and any complicating social issues.
-Many drug treatment programs require the patient to stay in a rehab for the duration of treatment, while other programs are implemented on an outpatient basis.
+Substance abuse treatment will commence after detox is completed, and it can last anywhere from 1-6 months or longer, depending on a number of factors—including the severity of the drug dependency and any complicating social issues.
+Many drug treatment programs require the patient to stay in the rehab for the duration of treatment—these are known as inpatient programs—while other programs are implemented on an outpatient basis.

-Time and/or budget constraints are a serious concern for many, and sometimes necessitate a shorter residential stay or outpatient treatment options.
+Time and/or budget constraints are a serious concern for many, and they sometimes necessitate a shorter residential stay or outpatient treatment.

-The severity of illness will naturally play a part in the type of program one chooses.
-It is always a good idea to undergo formal evaluation of your specific substance abuse situation and any related issues by an addiction treatment professional, who will then help make the recommendation for the type of treatment that will be most beneficial.
+The severity of a person’s illness will naturally play a part in deciding the nature of the program they embark on.
+It is always a good idea to undergo formal evaluation of your specific substance abuse situation and any related issues by an addiction treatment professional, who will then help make a recommendation for the type of treatment that will be most beneficial.

 Residential programs provide the patient with full-time care that includes round-the clock medical treatment, support, and guidance.
-These programs often last 30-90 days (or longer, depending upon the seriousness of the patient’s condition.
+These programs often last 30 days–90 days (or longer, depending upon the seriousness of the patient’s condition).

-Luxury rehab centers are also available at a higher price point and include a range of amenities that may include:
+Luxury rehab centers are available at a higher price point and include a range of amenities, such as:

 - Spa treatments.